bebasid/bebasid/README.en.md

 ### Terminal User Interface (TUI)

-If you want to use Terminal User Interface, checkout bebasin [here](https://github.com/mochidaz/bebasin).
+If you want to use Terminal User Interface, check bebasin [here](https://github.com/mochidaz/bebasin) which is under development.

 ![Bebasin on Linux](https://i.imgur.com/qwHji4w.png)